Ramtane Lamamra

-Ramtane Lamamra (رمطان لعمامرة; born 15 June 1952) is an Algerian diplomat who has been serving as United Nations Secretary-General António Guterres' Personal Envoy for Sudan since 2023.
+Ramtane Lamamra (رمطان لعمامرة; born 15 June 1952) is an Algerian diplomat who was United Nations Secretary-General António Guterres' Personal Envoy for Sudan from 2023 to 2026.

 Lamamra previously served as the African Union's Commissioner for Peace and Security from 2008 to 2013 and Minister of Foreign Affairs of Algeria from 2013 to 2017 and briefly in March 2019.

 Early life and education

 Born at Amizour in Béjaïa Province, Lamamra studied at the École nationale d'administration in Algiers.

 Career

 Lamamra was appointed Algeria's Ambassador to Ethiopia and Djibouti, as well the Organization of African Unity and the United Nations Economic Commission for Africa, in 1989.
 He was Chairman of the Board of Governors of the International Atomic Energy Agency from 1992 to 1993.
 Subsequently, he was appointed Algeria's Permanent Representative to the United Nations in 1993, and he served as Ambassador to the United States from 1996 to 1999.

 From 1 August 2005 until 7 July 2007 he was Secretary-General of the Ministry of Foreign Affairs.
 He was elected as the African Union's Commissioner for Peace and Security in early 2008, taking office on 28 April 2008.
 He succeeded another Algerian diplomat, Said Djinnit, in that post.